Skip to content

 Net Worth Distress

-Credit unions whose net worth ratio has fallen below the 7% well-capitalized threshold under NCUA Prompt Corrective Action (PCA) rules.
-Net worth below this line constrains growth, dividend declarations, and certain new-program approvals; below 6% triggers stricter undercapitalized classification.
+Credit unions whose net worth ratio has fallen below the well-capitalized threshold under NCUA Prompt Corrective Action (PCA) rules.
+Net worth below this line constrains growth, dividend declarations, and certain new-program approvals; further declines trigger stricter undercapitalized classification.

 View ranked list →